Occupational Therapy Assistant

 Click here for a curriculum guide for OTA.

 The SICCM Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Assoc.
-(AOTA), located at 4720 Montgomery Lane, P.O.
-Box 31220, Bethesda, MD 20824-1220.
-ACOTE=s phone number c/o AOTA is 301-652-AOTA.
-Graduates of the SICCM OTA Program will qualify to sit for the National Board for Certification in Occupational Therapy (NBCOT) national certification examination.
-This computer-delivered examination will be administered on-demand, after establishing eligibility.
+(AOTA).
+ACOTE % Accreditation Department American Occupational Therapy Association (AOTA) 4720 Montgomery Lane, Suite 200 Bethesada, MD 20814-3449.
+Phone: (301) 652-AOTA, acoteonline.org.
+Program graduates will qualify to sit for the National Board for Certification in Occupational Therapy, Inc. (NBCOT) national certification examination.
+This computer-delivered examination will be delivered on-demand, after determining eligibility.
 Successful completion of this exam confers the title of Certified Occupational Therapy Assistant (COTA).
-Illinois and most states additionally require licensure to practice, usually basing this on the NBCOT examination results.
+Illinois and most states additionally require licensure to practice usually basing this on the NBCOT exam results.
 A felony conviction may adversely affect ability to sit for the NBCOT exam and/or attain state licensure.

 Click here for a curriculum guide for our Occupational Therapy Program.